-(4) To the holders of the class B notes, the Interest Distribution Amount for the class B notes;

-(5) To the holders of the class C notes, the Interest Distribution Amount for the class C notes;

-(6) To the reserve account, an amount, up to the amount, if any, necessary to reinstate the balance of the reserve account to the greater of 1.25% of the outstanding principal amount of the notes as of the last day of the immediately preceding Collection Period and \$5,614,510;

-(7) To TERI, to purchase rehabilitated trust student loans;

-(8) To the holders of (i) the class A-1 notes, until paid in full, then (ii) the class A-2 notes, until paid in full, then (iii) the class A-3 notes, until paid in full, then (iv) the class A-4 notes, until paid in full, then (v) the class A-5-1 certificates and class A-5-2 certificates on a pro rata basis, until each class is paid in full, then (vi) the class B notes, until paid in full, and finally, (vii) to the class C notes, until paid in full, the Principal Distribution Amount; provided that on and after the Stepdown Date and so long as no Subordinate Note Principal Trigger has occurred and remains in effect, the Class A Percentage of the Principal Distribution Amount will be payable to the class A securities (in the same order of priority set forth above), the Class B Percentage of the Principal Distribution Amount will be payable to the class C notes and the Class C Percentage of the Principal Distribution Amount will be payable to the class C notes and the Principal Distribution Amount will be payable to the class C notes and the Principal Distribution Amount will be payable to the class C notes and the Principal Distribution Amount will be payable to the class C notes and the Principal Distribution Amount will be payable to the class C notes and the Principal Distribution Amount will be payable to the class C notes and the Principal Distribution Amount will be payable to the class C notes and the Principal Distribution Amount will be payable to the class C notes until paid in full;

-(9) Pro rata: any unreimbursed advances to The First Marblehead Corporation and for all amounts in excess of the maximum amounts specified in clause (1), for indenture trustee and paying agent fees and expenses pursuant to the indenture and any related Irish paying agent agreement; grantor trustee fees and expenses pursuant to the grantor trust agreement; owner trustee fees and expenses pursuant to the trust agreement; indemnities, fees and expenses of the servicer; the portion of the administration fee and expenses allocated to the securities and all unpaid administration fees and expenses from prior Collection Periods allocated to the securities; and back-up administrator fees and expenses;

-(10) (a) On and after the 10% Pool Balance Distribution Date, (b) while a Turbo Parity Trigger is in effect or (c) if a TERI Turbo Trigger has occurred, to the holders of the securities any remaining amounts as payment of principal allocated among the noteholders as described in clause (8) until paid in full; and

-(11) To the structuring advisor, any unpaid and accrued structuring advisory fees, and then to the owner trust certificateholders, any remaining amounts.
+- (4) To the holders of the class B notes, the Interest Distribution Amount for the class B notes: - (5) To the holders of the class C notes, the Interest Distribution Amount for the class C notes; - (6) To the reserve account, an amount, up to the amount, if any, necessary to reinstate the balance of the reserve account to the greater of 1.25% of the outstanding principal amount of the notes as of the last day of the immediately preceding Collection Period and \$3,104,500; - (7) To TERI, to purchase rehabilitated trust student loans; - (8) To the holders of (i) the class A-1 notes, until paid in full, then (ii) the class A-2 notes, until paid in full, then (iii) the class A-3 notes, until paid in full, then (iv) the class A-4 notes, until paid in full, then (v) the class A-5-1 certificates and class A-5-2 certificates on a pro rata basis, until each class is paid in full, then (vi) the class B notes, until paid in full, and finally, (vii) the class C notes, until paid in full, the Principal Distribution Amount.
+However, when the class A-5-1 certificates and class A-5-2 certificates receive their final payments of principal, payments will be distributed first to the class A-5-1 certificates until the outstanding principal balance of the class A-5-1 certificates has been reduced to zero, and thereafter, all remaining available funds received from the class A-5 notes will be distributed to the class A-5-2 certificates.
+On and after the Stepdown Date and so long as no Subordinate Note Principal Trigger has occurred and remains in effect, the Class A Percentage of the Principal Distribution Amount will be payable to the class A securities (in the same order of priority set forth above), the Class B Percentage of the Principal Distribution Amount will be payable to the class B notes and the Class C Percentage of the Principal Distribution Amount will be payable to the class C notes until paid in full. - (9) Pro rata: any unreimbursed advances to The First Marblehead Corporation and for all amounts in excess of the maximum amounts specified in clause (1), for indenture trustee and paying agent fees and expenses pursuant to the indenture and any related Irish paying agent agreement; grantor trustee fees and expenses pursuant to the grantor trust agreement; owner trustee fees and expenses pursuant to the trust agreement; indemnities, fees and expenses of the servicers; the portion of the administration fee and expenses allocated to the securities and all unpaid administration fees and expenses from prior Collection Periods allocated to the securities; and back-up administrator fees and expenses; - (10) If a Turbo Trigger is in effect, to the holders of the securities any remaining amounts as payment of principal allocated among the noteholders as described in clause (8) until paid in full; and - (11) To the structuring advisor, any unpaid and accrued structuring advisory fees, and then to the owner trust certificateholders, any remaining amounts.